Street food is not all about the main course! And here are 16 reasons why

 12. Pastel de nata

-A Portuguese favourite and a street food dessert that is very moreish.
+A Portuguese favorite and a street food dessert that is very moreish.

 It is known as a Portuguese egg tart pastry that is sprinkled with cinnamon.